 Skip to content

-IMD runs an online five-week summer research program for advanced high school students.
+IMD runs an online six-week summer research program for advanced high school students.
+The program runs roughly from late June until early August.
 Students work in groups on projects of various scope and difficulty, tailored to their backgrounds and interests.
 Most of the projects are hands-on as they involve analysis of real-life data from elections or the census.
-Students typically meet twice a week with an instructor, as well as with each other so they can work on the research projects together.
-Some of the past projects include the study of the influence of court decisions on measures of gerrymandering, like the efficiency gap, partisan bias, and Polsby-Popper score, and the effect of alternative sizes and apportionments of House of Representatives on presidential elections.
+Students typically meet twice a week with an instructor, as well as with each other so they can work on the projects together.
+All students and faculty also meet once a week for guest lectures given by prominent mathematicians and democracy reformers.
+One session is dedicated to a discussion of the college application process.

 If you have any questions, feel free to write to us at contact@math-democracy.org.